New Storage and Retrieval Service

 Before departments use the storage service for the first time they should:

-- Check for any duplicate copies, drafts and outdated day files which no longer need to be kept.
-Check if any records can be disposed of immediately by referring to the Advice and Guidance page on how long to keep records, or if you are still uncertain ask for advice.
+- Check if any records can be disposed of immediately by referring to the Advice and Guidance page on how long to keep records, or if you are still uncertain ask for advice.

-- Retention and disposal: Specify the retention date or a review date.
-E.g. Retain until October 2010, or review December 2012.
+- Dispose/Review date: Specify the retention or review date., e.g. Retain until October 2010, or review December 2012.
 Records must have a date assigned for them to be transferred.

-- Reason: For example finance records should be kept for 6 years + current academic year, so the reason for detaining these records would be financial.
+- Please justify your desired disposal date: For example finance records should be kept for 6 years + current academic year, so the reason for detaining these records would be financial.
+The disposal date will be applied to the last date of the records in each box.

 4. Order and pack boxes